The propaganda trick that sparked a movement

 What's to be done?

 In my view, the war we need to pay more attention to in the U.S. is one of information – its ability to be weaponized and in the blink of an eye, drive policy change, alter careers and sever relationships.
-The vectors are digital platforms and to an extent, reporting that amplifies without correcting falsehoods or getting at the "whys" behind the meteoric rise and politicization of a term like CRT.
+The vectors are digital platforms and to an extent, reporting that amplifies without correcting falsehoods or getting at the "whys" behind the meteoric rise and politicization of obscure concepts.

 💡